metocean/glossary/glossary/satellite-cloud-image.md

 title: Satellite cloud image
 units: Brightness or Kelvin
-desc: Mosaiced infrared and visible cloud top imagery from geostationary satellites.
+description: Mosaiced infrared and visible cloud top imagery from geostationary satellites.

 # Satellite cloud images
 The satellite imagery overlays are a composite mosaic created from 5 geostationary satellites: